Transition Initiative

 The Transition Initiative focuses on:

-- Building long-term financing solutions, including advocacy for increased domestic health financing, budget advocacy, integration of HIV and SRHR into universal health coverage (UHC) frameworks, development of social contracting mechanisms that enable governments to fund community-led services, and exploration of innovative financing approaches.
+• Building long-term financing solutions, including advocacy for increased domestic health financing, budget advocacy, cross-disease integration, universal health coverage (UHC), social contracting mechanisms that enable governments to fund community-led services, and exploration of innovative financing approaches.

-- Aligning with global sustainability frameworks, including the UNAIDS Sustainability Roadmaps, the Accra , to connect country-level advocacy to international processes for long-term financing and policy change.
+• Aligning with global and regional sustainability frameworks such as the Accra Reset and the Lusaka Agenda, connecting country-level advocacy to international processes for long-term financing and policy change.

-The Transition Initiative has to date focused particularly on five countries: Kenya, Malawi, Nigeria, Tanzania and Uganda, all of which have experienced sharp reductions in HIV funding, with HIV prevention for key and vulnerable populations being the hardest hit.
-Frontline AIDS also are involved in advocacy on government accountability with established coalitions in Angola, Mozambique and Zimbabwe.
+The Transition Initiative is currently active in five countries: Kenya, Malawi, Nigeria, Tanzania and Uganda, all of which have experienced sharp reductions in aid.
+Frontline AIDS is also supporting government accountability advocacy with established coalitions in Angola, Mozambique and Zimbabwe.

 The programme is funded by the Swedish International Development Cooperation Agency (Sida).